jqcoffey/sqoilerplate/README.md

 Sqoilerplate saves you from writing redundant code to use RDBMs.
 It's built on top of scalikejdbc and is explicitly not an ORM (it does not manage relations between objects!).

-This is barebones and doesn't do certain things one might want to back a complex application (like provide proper transaction support).
-Since this is just a toy for my personal use this is not currently a problem.
+This is barebones and probably has bugs.
 You've been warned.

 Setup a class:
 ```